Kathalia Upazila

-Kathalia (কাঠালিয়া) is an upazila of Jhalokati District in the Division of Barisal, Bangladesh.
+Kathalia (কাঠালিয়া) is an upazila of Jhalokati District in Barisal Division, Bangladesh.

 Geography

-Kathalia is located at 22.4000°N 90.1250°E. It has 23,904 households and a total area of 152.08 km2.Bhandaria upazila of Pirojpur district to the north, Bamna upazila of Barguna district and Mathbaria upazila of Pirojpur to the south, Bishkhali river to the east and Bhandaria upazila and Mathbaria upazila of Pirojpur district to the west of Kathalia.
+Kathalia is located at 22.4000°N 90.1250°E. It has 23,904 households and a total area of 152.08 km2.
+Kathalia is bounded by Bhandaria upazila of Pirojpur district to the north, Bamna upazila of Barguna district and Mathbaria upazila of Pirojpur to the south, Bishkhali river to the east and Bhandaria upazila and Mathbaria upazila of Pirojpur district to the west.
 The main river of this upazila is Bishkhali.
 Numerous canals originating from the Bishkhali river— flowing on the eastern side of the upazila— are spread like a net in this area.
-Most of the lands of this upazila are low lying which is flooded by the tide of Bishkhali river.
+Most of the lands of this upazila are low lying which are flooded by the tide of Bishkhali river.
 Notable bill is Chhonauta.

 Rivers

 The notable rivers of Kathalia Upazila are: